 By Mike Bennighof, Ph.D.

-Among those are the 48 scenarios of Korean War: Pusan Perimeter – the first installment of an eventual 200 (yes, an even two hundred) scenarios in Jay’s four-volume opus.
-And they are really good.
 The North Korean People’s Army surged over the 38th Parallel on 25 June 1950, and didn’t stop surging until they reached the United Nations perimeter around the port of Pusan in early August.
 There the Americans and South Koreans, with some help from other United Nations contributors, brought the offensive to a halt.

-While rules and scenarios are the software that make the game go, it’s the hardware that attracts players at first glance, and the first glance here shows a wealth of new toys.
+While rules and scenarios are the software that make the game go, it’s the hardware that attracts players at first glance, and the first glance here shows a wealth of new pieces.
 Three forces are present in Pusan Perimeter: the U.S. Army, the Republic of Korea Army (the South Koreans, known then as now as ROKs), and the North Korean People’s Army, the NKPA or In Min Gun.
 Later volumes will bring on the U.S. Marine Corps, China’s People’s Liberation Army, the Commonwealth Division, the Turkish Brigade, North Korean guerillas and more.

 The U.S. Army follows the same color scheme as it does in the World War II games – this is, after all, part of the same series.
 The North Koreans are a rich brown with their red star; the South Koreans light gray with their taeguk symbol of universal harmony.
 This is not a tank-heavy game; the North Koreans have a strong force of T-34/85s and some Soviet-made assault guns.
 The South Koreans have some armored cars but are by no means a mechanized force and even bring horsed cavalry to the battlefield.
 It’s the Americans who have the big toys – tanks, heavy artillery, air power - though at this stage of the war, American firepower has yet to make itself felt.
 The odds are even at best, or tilted to the North Koreans.